marcolaux/asus-g14-fedora/README.md

 ```
 etc/tlp.conf
 ```
-marginal adjusted tlp configuration with the CPU gonvenor set to "ondemand" on AC and "powersave" on BAT.
+marginal adjusted tlp configuration with the CPU gonvenor set to "ondemand".
-Also max CPU frequency on BAT is limited to 1,7GHz.
+I haven't set it to "powersave" as the CPU then does not clock higher than the base clock for me (Kernel 5.10). ondemand also seems pretty battery friendly, especially with the **silent** profile when the CPU Boost is disabled.

 ```
 usr/sbin/asusboot